 "When I worked as a cook on the ferries that travel between Bellingham, Washington and southeastern Alaska.
 I served this salad to our passengers and crew, and it always received compliments," notes Patricia Morgan of Haines, Alaska.
 "It's best chilled overnight."

-Frequent trips to New York City and it's diverse food scene got me hooked on spicy Thai food.
-I know most people don’t have a heat-proof tongue like I do, so I kept this version pretty mild. —Corey Rupp, Dunmore, Pennsylvania
+Frequent trips to New York City and its diverse food scene got me hooked on spicy Thai food.
+I know most people don’t have a heat-proof tongue like I do, so I kept this version pretty mild—you can always amp up the heat if you like! —Corey Rupp, Dunmore, Pennsylvania